visit-dav/visit/src/doc/gui_manual/Building/Advanced_Usage.rst

 Building VisIt_ with Pre-Installed (e.g. System) Libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On many systems, some of the libraries VisIt_ needs (e.g. Qt, VTK, Python OpenGL, HDF5, etc.) come pre-installed.
+On many systems, some libraries VisIt_ needs (e.g. Qt, VTK, Python OpenGL, HDF5, etc.) come pre-installed.
 Can a user just use those pre-installed libraries to build VisIt_?

 **Please don't!**
+In all likelihood this will not work at all or, worse, it will only partially work and fail in subtle ways that are nearly impossible to diagnose.
-On the off chance it actually works (which it almost certainly will not) upon reporting any issues, our first question will be, how was VisIt_ configured/built?
+In the unlikely chance it actually does work upon reporting any issues, our first question will be, how was VisIt_ configured/built?
-If VisIt_ is built in a way that is not consistent with how developers routinely build, run and test it, we will not be able to reproduce the issue, debug it and provide support.
+If VisIt_ is built in a way that is not consistent with how developers routinely build, run and test it, we will not be able to reproduce the issue, debug it, identify work-arounds or otherwise provide sufficient support.

 Apart from the general issues of reproducibility and support, there are many reasons building VisIt_ with pre-installed libraries will likely not work.
-Below, we breifly summarize various compatability issues encountered when trying to use pre-installed libraries.
+Below, we breifly summarize various compatability issues with trying to use pre-installed libraries.

-Version Compatability : Pre-installed libraries are not the same version VisIt_ requires
+Version Compatability : Pre-installed libraries are not the version VisIt_ requires
     Often, users notice a *newer* version of a library VisIt_ needs is pre-installed on their system and expect VisIt_ will run *better* with this newer version.
-    However, having a newer version of VTK, for example, pre-installed does not mean VisIt_ will compile or execute properly with that version.
+    However, having a newer version of VTK, for example, pre-installed does not mean VisIt_ will build or run properly with that version.
     Major versions of VTK, for example, (e.g. 8.0 and 9.0) are not compatable.
     Incompatabilities sometimes exist even between minor versions of some libraries.
     Incorrect library versions may cause VisIt_ to either fail to build or fail to run properly.

 Patch Compatability : Pre-installed libaries are missing patches VisIt_ requires
-    In some cases, the libraries VisIt_ needs are patched to work around various build-time or run-time issues.
+    In some cases, the libraries VisIt_ needs are patched to work around various building or running VisIt_.
     Such patches are almost certainly not in any pre-installed version of the library.
     Missing patches may cause VisIt_ to either fail to build or fail to run properly.

 Configuration Compatability : Pre-installed libraries are not configured in a way VisIt_ requires
-    Libraries often have many build-time options which enable or disable certain features.
+    Libraries often have many build options which enable or disable certain features.
-    The Qt library, for example, has hundreds of build-time options.
+    The Qt library, for example, has hundreds of build options.
-    Some build options, VisIt_ may not care about.
+    Some build options VisIt_ may not care about.
     However, VisIt_ may require other options to be enabled and still other options to be disabled.
     Incorrect library configuration may cause VisIt_ to either fail to build or fail to run properly.